aavishay/right-sizer/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for:
+Please see our [Code Review Checklist](docs/code-review-checklist.md) for:

 - Code of conduct
 - Development process